-So let’s break down to economic impact of effective addiction treatment compared to drug detox programs.
-A study published recently indicated that taxpayers could save nearly $80,000 per person who seeks a comprehensive outpatient treatment provider, rather than detox alone.
-Multiply this impact by the nearly 3 million affected individuals and you have a gigantic impact on taxpayers and the economy.
+Let’s look at the economic impact of effective addiction treatment compared to drug detox programs.
+A study published recently indicated that taxpayers could save nearly $80,000 per person who seeks a comprehensive outpatient treatment provider rather than detox alone.
+Multiply this impact by the nearly three million affected individuals, and you have a gigantic impact on taxpayers and the economy.

-A study that was published recently in the Annals of Internal Medicine emphasized the need for better public policies.
-Those limiting access to evidence based treatment options are hurting patients and actively costing taxpayers a great deal.
+A recently published study in the Annals of Internal Medicine emphasized the need for better public policies.
+Those limiting access to evidence-based treatment options is hurting patients and actively costing taxpayers a great deal.
 If for a single year all those seeking treatment for addiction were funneled into outpatient drug rehab with buprenorphine instead of medically supervised detox programs, the collective savings over the lifetime of that single year’s patients would be nearly $4 billion, according to the recent study.